Semrush Pricing (2026) — Which Plan is Best for You?

 Introduction

-Semrush is an extremely powerful SEO and AI visibility tracking tool which — when used correctly — can have a huge impact on the visibility of your website in search results (and, by extension, your business revenue).
+Semrush is an extremely powerful SEO and AI visibility tracking tool which — when used correctly — can have a significant impact on the visibility of your website in search and AI results (and, by extension, your business revenue).

 However, there’s no denying it: by comparison to many of the other apps routinely used by businesses, Semrush is very expensive, and investing in it can feel a bit scary — particularly if you’re a startup without a big budget.